galaxyproject/training-material/topics/computational-chemistry/tutorials/md-simulation-gromacs/tutorial.md

 Firstly, a topology for the protein structure is prepared.
 The topology file contains all the information required to describe the molecule for the purposes of simulation - atom masses, bond lengths and angles, charges.
 Note that this automatic construction of a topology is only possible if the building blocks of the molecules (i.e. amino acids in the case of a protein) are precalculated for the given force field.
 A force field and water model must be selected for topology calculation.
 Multiple choices are available for each; we will use the OPLS/AA force field and SPC/E water model.

 Secondly, a GRO structure file is created, storing the structure of the protein.
-It also defines the unit cell 'box', centered on the structure.
-Options include box dimensions and shape; here, while a cuboidal box may be most intuitive, rhombic dodecahedron is the most efficient option, as it can contain the protein using the smallest volume, thus reducing the simulation resources devoted to the solvent.

 Finally, a 'position restraint file' is created which will be used for NVT/NPT equilibration.
 We will return to this later.

-In summary, this tool will:
+In summary, the initial setup tool will:
 - create a 'topology' file
 - convert a PDB protein structure into a GRO file, with the structure centered in a simulation box (unit cell)
 - create a position restraint file

+After these files have been generated, a further step is required to define a simulation box (unit cell) in which the simulation can take place.
+This can be done with the **GROMACS structure configuration** {% icon tool %} tool.
+It also defines the unit cell 'box', centered on the structure.
+Options include box dimensions and shape; here, while a cuboidal box may be most intuitive, rhombic dodecahedron is the most efficient option, as it can contain the protein using the smallest volume, thus reducing the simulation resources devoted to the solvent.

 > ### {% icon hands_on %} Hands-on: perform initial processing
 >